watsonjr/watsonjr.github.io/people/index.md

 ## Collaborators
-The following is a list of people I have __active__ projects with.
-See the links page for a list of my past collaborations.
+The following is a list of people we have __active__ projects with.
+See the links page for a list of our past collaborations.

 __Simon Levin__<br>
 Princeton University<br>